What to Look for When Buying an RV GPS

 Best Basic Motorhome GPS

-OHREX RV is one of the few products on our list that comes with a full suite of maps for the UK as well as North America, making it an excellent choice for frequent travelers.
-On top of that, the OHREX RV includes seven different vehicle modes, though these relate more to cars, trucks, bikes, and such rather than different recreational vehicles.
+The OHREX 7” is one of the few products on our list that comes with a full suite of maps for North America, as well as the option to download maps for the UK, Europe, and Australia, making it an excellent choice for international travelers.
+On top of that, the OHREX 7” includes seven different vehicle modes, though these relate more to cars, trucks, bikes, etc. rather than different recreational vehicles.

-OHREX may not be the most well-known company on our list, but the company is one of the largest European-based manufacturers.
-On top of that, OHREX specializes exclusively in these systems that can also be used for RVs.
+OHREX may not be the most well-known company on our list but it is one of the largest European-based manufacturers.
+On top of that, OHREX specializes exclusively in GPS systems that can be used for RVs.

-Even better, the OHREX RV is easily the least expensive option on our list, too, though part of that comes down to an absence of wireless connectivity.
-Still, the TF card slot allows you to update the OHREX RV without issue.
+This GPS unit is the least expensive option on our list, part of which comes down to an absence of wireless connectivity.
+Still, the TF card slot allows you to update the OHREX 7” without issue.
+However, the screen quality is reflected by the price with a relatively poor display as compared to other options on this list.

 PROs